-The European Researchers’ Night 2019 (NEI 2019) will take place on 27th September, from 6 p.m. to midnight, at the National Museum of Natural History and Science (MUHNAC-ULisboa) and Jardim do Príncipe Real, with various activities.
+The European Researchers’ Night 2019 (NEI 2019) took place on 27th September, from 6 p.m. to midnight, at the National Museum of Natural History and Science (MUHNAC-ULisboa) and Jardim do Príncipe Real, with various activities.

-UCIBIO researchers will be present in this year's edition with the following activities:
+UCIBIO researchers were present in this year's edition with the following activities:

 The scent of science - Biomolecular Engineering Lab

 We can distinguish the good from the bad fruit and guess what the dinner is only through the smell, but there are many other odors that we will never recognize.
 Did you know that bacteria have odor?
 And it is possible to detect illnesses by only using the sense of smell?